Contenance angloise: Decline

 The influence of English composers on the continent seems to have declined towards the end of the fifteenth century when, having lost their major possessions in France, and entering the Wars of the Roses, they may have been preoccupied with domestic matters.
-Franco-Flemish music then became the dominant force in European music.
+Franco-Flemish music then became the dominant force in European music and the Tudor votive style began to develop in England.